 Acceptable Mac & Windows Software:

-Publisher, Word, PowerPoint and other non-graphics software will require charges for conversion.
+NOT accepted for printing: Publisher, Word, PowerPoint and other non-graphics software will require charges for converting to usable files.

 Colors: Color images must be saved as CMYK.
 Color conversions from Pantone to CMYK may produce unexpected results.
 There will be a charge for converting RGB images to CMYK (if your file allows it) and we are unable to guarantee color integrity.*

-Color Proofs: Color proofs for high volume jobs can be ordered for an additional charge.
-Changes made after the proof will incur additional re-RIP charges.
+Color Proofs: Color proofs for high variation jobs can be ordered for an additional charge.
+Changes made after the proof will incur additional design charges.
 Email proofs (softproofs) are available upon request; however, Corvallis Custom will not be responsible for color variations between your monitor and the finished job.

 Booklet work: Files must be arranged in printer spreads.

-In combination print and background colors, it is best to use colors that will provide the maximum brightness contrast between print and background.
+Contrast and color: In combination print and background colors, it is best to use colors that will provide the maximum brightness contrast between print and background.
 Readability of the printed material will be improved if black ink is used on white or cream (preferred) or pastel paper.
-If colored print and paper are used, two shades of the same color should be avoided and a light color should be used for the background.
+If colored print and paper are used, two shades of the same color should be avoided and a light color should be used for the background